wp-plugins/am-events/readme.txt

 See Other Notes for detailed information and a small tutorial about the custom post type and the widget.

 If you think something critical is missing, feel free to send me a request.
-I'm using this on some of my client's sites so I'll certainly be improving/fixing it for upcoming WordPress versions.
+I'm using this on some of my clients' sites so I'll certainly be improving/fixing it for upcoming WordPress versions.

 The plugin is available in the following languages (pot-file included for additional translations):